 Recipe Notes

-Note 2: Toppings: 2 tablespoons fresh lime juice, sour cream, cilantro, etc. (whatever toppings you typically would like on enchiladas).
+Note 2: Toppings: 2 tablespoons fresh lime juice, sour cream, cilantro, etc. (whatever toppings you like on enchiladas).

 Storage: Let the meal cool, then store in an airtight container in the fridge for up to 4 days.
 For freezing, portion into airtight containers for up to 3 months.
 Reheat with a splash of stock or water, and add fresh toppings right before serving.